Desert Cottontail

 Key Features

-- Large, dark eyes positioned on the sides of the head
+- Orange-buff patch on the nape of the neck

 When You’ll See Them